 Madrid Protocol

-NOTE: Australia/Korea/Japan support accession to the Madrid Protocol, but prefers a chapter structure where treaties are dealt with under a single Article or Paragraph.

 Each Party shall endeavour to accede to the Protocol relating to the Madrid Agreement Concerning the International Registration of Marks 1989, where it is not already a Party to such treaty.
 In doing so, a Party can seek to cooperate with other Parties to support such accession.